Undergraduate BA (Hons)

 In a nutshell

-Earning a degree in theatre and performance can pave the way to an array of exciting career opportunities – both on the stage and behind the scenes.
-Whether you’re looking to perform in front of live audiences or on screen, direct your own production or make devised performances for touring, or write your own plays or screenplays, our theatre and performance degree course will give you the tools you need to take the first step in your chosen profession.
+Earning a degree in theatre and performance can pave the way to an array of exciting career opportunities – on the stage and behind the scenes.
+Whether you’re looking to perform in front of live audiences or on screen, direct your own productions or make devised performances for touring, or write your own plays or screenplays, our theatre and performance degree course will give you the tools you need to take the first step in your chosen profession.

 Want to find out more about the Theatre and Performance degrees at Salford?
-You can sign-up to an Open Day or attend a campus tour.
+You can sign up to an Open Day or attend a campus tour.

 You can read the latest newsletter from our Performance team here